 Based in Miami, Florida, Petit From Poa comes to you from a small group of entrepreneurs focused on designing and producing meaningful, high-quality, sustainable products that are made in the U.S.A.
 They provide ethical maternity and nursing clothes, including their genius Petit Kit: a 4-piece maternity kit featuring a dress, skirt, pants, and a top.
 This kit is perfect for gifting or complimenting your existing wardrobe.

-Petit from Poa's Natural and Sustainable Materials
+Petit from Poa's fabrics and Materials

 Their garments are made of a premium Modal blend, an ultra-soft, velvety smooth fabric that feels amazing against your body because we know how comfort is the main factor during pregnancy!